Thomas-Rowlands/TRExt_Workshop_DB/README.md

 uv sync
 ```

+### DB Configuration

+Your PostgreSQL connection string can be set within the .env file.

 ### Running

 Run the import python script whilst providing either 3 or 4 for the desired MIMIC version.